wechuli/iot-training-may2019/javascript/topics.md

 - **Symbol** - (new in ECMAScript 2015).
 A data type whose instances are unique and immutable.
 - **Object** - This is a reference data type used to define collections of data - Date,RegExp,Math

-We can get the type of a variable using typeof
+-We can get the type of a variable using typeof
+-In computer science, aliteral is anotation representing a fixed value in the source code

 ## Operators